sushma110396/sushma110396/README.md

 📍 Redmond, WA &nbsp; | &nbsp; 🎓 M.S. in Information Systems &nbsp; | &nbsp; ☁️ AWS Certified Solutions Architect

 ## About Me
-Software engineer with 4+ years of experience building web applications contributing across the entire software development lifecycle.
+Software engineer with 4+ years of experience building web applications, contributing across the entire software development lifecycle.
 I'm passionate about backend engineering and cloud technologies, and I enjoy learning by building projects and contributing to open source.
 Currently exploring software engineering opportunities.

 - 🏦 Previously at **Wells Fargo** — built and maintained enterprise-scale backend systems serving ~2,000 users
 - ☁️ Led a full cloud migration from on-premises to **Pivotal Cloud Foundry**, cutting downtime by 50%